 Better yet, rent a catamaran and sip your cocktail there, jellyfish-free and with no effort whatsoever.

-If you want to head out for more exploring, consider seeing the ruins at Tambo Colorado, about an hour from Paracas.
-These are very well-preserved Inca ruins.
-So if you just can’t wait to be over-Inca’s around Cusco, take a side trip to Tambo Colorado.
-Tickets cost only s/5.
-More details in our article about Paracas.
+Alternative: If you want to head out for more exploring, consider seeing the ruins at Tambo Colorado, about an hour from Paracas.

-People come here to sandboard, sandski, sandsled and sand buggy.
+This desert oasis is surrounded by massive sand dunes perfect for sandboarding, sandskiing, and sand buggy rides.
 You can choose a tour that’ll get you a guide for whichever activity you choose.
 Those are usually 3 hours long and cost anywhere between USD 20 and USD 60.
-We recommend Dito Sand Xsports, founded by four-time sandboarding world champion Dito Victor Chavez.
+I recommend Dito Sand Xsports, founded by four-time sandboarding world champion Dito Victor Chavez.

-Just a hop and a skip away—if you can call 16 km (10 miles) that—lies the city of Ica.
+Just a hop and a skip away from Huacachina—if you can call 16 km (10 miles) that—lies the city of Ica.
 And on its northern side are the vineyards you’ll be visiting this afternoon.

 Beware that the road you will be taking looks like you’re driving to someone’s granny’s house, but trust your GPS and persevere.
 You’ll arrive at a stunning yellow mansion, and you’ll know you’re in the right spot.

 Road trip!
-That’s just a funnier way of saying you’ll be driving a lot today.
+That’s just a fun way of saying you’ll be driving a lot today.
 Spoiler alert: You’ll be driving a lot tomorrow, too.

 Climb up this tower if you want to see for yourselves that you simply cannot see the Nazca Lines unless you’re in the air.